IllaJyoCodingPro/Blood_Donation/README.md

-# Blood_Donation
-A Blood Donation Web Application built with HTML, CSS, and JavaScript that connects donors directly with recipients and manages donor data in Excel.
 # 🩸 Blood Donation Management System

 A simple and powerful **Blood Donation Web Application** built with **HTML, CSS, and JavaScript**.